ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   UUIDs, as defined in this document, can also be ordered lexicographically.
 For a pair of UUIDs, the first one follows the second if the most significant field in which the UUIDs differ is greater for the first UUID.
-The second precedes the first if the most significant field in which the UUIDs differ is greater for the second UUID.
+The second follows the first if the most significant field in which the UUIDs differ is greater for the second UUID.